majidAdibian77/meeting_web/README.md

 # Meeting web
-This is a website where users can sign up and schedule their various appointments.
+This is a website written by Python language and Django framework.
+Users can register and schedule their various appointments.
 After making a new appointment, the user makes different options based on different places and times and invites different people to that by email and after voting, the best option is selected.
 Some of the features of this app are as follows:
 1. Ability to register with a Google account